PoC-dev/cisco-erfassung/linux/README-devices-requirements.md

 In any case, you should keep an administrative backup session open, and test with a second session that your changed configuration still allows you to gain configuration privileges.

-For IOS devices, `show`-commands have are allowed implicitly with privilege level 2.
+For IOS devices, some `show`-commands have are allowed implicitly with privilege level 2.
 But this level does not allow to enter configuration mode, even when the command line is elevated ("enabled").
 This is an acceptable middle ground between security and excessive configuration statements being necessary to allow individual commands.

 The following snippet is sufficient for releases 15.2(2)T and onward:
 ```